Export requirements – mandatory and voluntary

 There are two main requirements concerning the import of animal products to the EU and Sweden:

-Please see a complete list of third country establishments on
+Complete list of third country establishments on the EU website

 Products of animal origin exported to the EU must be accompanied by a common health entry document issued by the relevant national authority in the exporting country.